 Unlike line chart, it doesn’t connect data points using a short distance line.
 In fact, it uses vertical and horizontal lines to connect the data points.

-Now the bad news is that there is no default option to create a step chart in excel.
-But, you use some easy to follow steps to create a step chart in no time.
+Now the bad news is in Excel, there is no default option to create a step chart.
+But, you can use some easy to follow steps to create it in no time.

-Here I have listed some differences between a line chart and a step chart.
-These points will help you to understand the importance of a step chart.
+Here we have some differences between a line chart and a step chart and these points will help you to understand the importance of a step chart.

 In short, in a line chart, you can’t see the magnitude of a change but in a step chart, you can see the magnitude of a change.